remarkjs/remark/packages/remark/readme.md

 [See **unified** for API docs »][unified]

+This package exports the following identifier: `remark`.
+There is no default export.

 ## Security

-As Markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of remark can also be unsafe.
+As markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of remark can also be unsafe.
 When going to HTML, use remark in combination with the [**rehype**][rehype] ecosystem, and use [`rehype-sanitize`][sanitize] to make the tree safe.